MetaDocencia/SitioWeb/content/en/events/events_widget.md

 +++

-Between July and October 2022 we will hold **eight talks** that aim to contribute to the collaborative development of our governance.
-In these meetings we will talk with specialists in governance and leaders of organizations and projects linked to education and open knowledge.
-These meetings will contribute to an organizational model like the one we want for MetaDocencia, designed from and for our cultural and regional context.
+Between July and October 2022 we will hold **eight talks** that aim to facilitate the development of collaborative governance.
+In these meetings we will speak with specialists in governance and leaders of organizations and projects in the fields of education and open knowledge.
+These sessions will help foment an organizational model for MetaDocencia, designed for and shaped by our cultural and regional context.

-We invite you to participate in the conversations, debates and reflections that will guide this learning process, so that our form of government is another milestone in our trajectory built as a community.
+We invite you to join us and take part in the conversations, discussions, and reflections that will guide this learning process.
+Your participation will help us form our governance model and reach another milestone in our community-centered journey.

 **> [Registration form to attend events](https://docs.google.com/forms/d/e/1FAIpQLSfUHrL4F10zWwOuRKW0I8y-_7YT1p8PslzIk7jLBuoR41Hs-Q/viewform)**
 *All data will be handled confidentially, and may only be published in an aggregated and anonymized manner in reports on the scope of MetaDocencia.*